aphiria/aphiria/README.md

 Now, the `Authenticate` middleware will be run before the `createPost()` method is called.
 If the user is not logged in, s/he'll be redirected to the login page.

-> **Note:** If middleware does not specifically call the `$next` closure, none of the middleware after it in the pipeline will be run.
+> **Note:** If middleware does not specifically call the `$next` request handler, none of the middleware after it in the pipeline will be run.

 <h2 id="manipulating-the-request">Manipulating the Request</h2>